Skip to Content

 I’ve never really been one to keep hold of things for sentimental reasons apart from photos maybe.
 But, recently I’ve been struggling.
 I haven’t been ready or willing to part with things that ‘minimalist me’ feels I should.
 And, even though I’m a minimalist, I’m ok with keeping these things that remind me of my mum, family and childhood.

 Young, 20-something-me would have been far more ruthless but as I get a little older, I get a bit more sentimental.
-So, for now, if it’s a question of using space to define what I’m keeping and what I’m not (like I mentioned above).
-I’d rather keep one extra memory of my mum sitting on my shelf than one extra book that I could borrow from the library or buy again if I really wanted to.
+So, for now, if it’s a question of using space to define what I’m keeping and what I’m not (like I mentioned above), then I’d rather keep one extra memory of my mum sitting on my shelf than one extra book that I could borrow from the library or buy again if I really wanted to.

 I guess what I’m trying to say is the way you approach minimalism and the decisions you make about what’s important and what’s not may change as you change and life changes around you.
 This shape-shifting minimalism isn’t wrong, it just means your lifestyle and choices are reflecting your current needs and wants.
 This is just how it should be and far from the rigid, emotionless and stark minimalism that unfortunately so often gets perceived.